Pearson BTEC HNC in Engineering (General)

 Accreditation of Prior Learning

 Alternatively, you can provide evidence of your ability to undertake the programme by meeting the requirements for the Accreditation of Prior Learning (APL) process, either through Accredited Prior Certificated Learning (APCL) or Accredited Prior Experiential Learning (APEL).
-Further details on APL can be found in the HE admissions process section of our website and the HE Accreditation of Prior Learning SOP.
+Further details on APL can be found in the HE Admissions Process section of our website and the HE Accreditation of Prior Learning SOP.

 International Students English Language Requirements